Skip to main content

 Set texts: Certain texts will be used as a main reference source to ensure that students are familiar with the material covered in them.

-• Students are given the opportunity to discuss specific topics with tutors and peers in group seminars.
+• Students are allowed to discuss specific topics with tutors and peers in group seminars.
 These will involve significant student participation and give students the opportunity to put forward and discuss their own views.
 These group sessions may be performed through a collaborative online environment.

 • There will be practical exercises to give students practice in implementing some subject-specific skills, as well as to provide an opportunity for them to exercise their more generic problem-solving and presentation skills.
 Workshops will be conducted with students at computer terminals being guided through the operation of software used in the module.
 These workshops may be performed through a collaborative online environment.

-Computer modelling: Students will have the opportunity to get ‘hands on’ experience of software modelling methods introduced in the course.
+Computer modelling: Students will have the opportunity to get ‘hands-on’ experience with software modelling methods introduced in the course.

 Credits